-Parents and carers of all unsuccessful applicants have a right of appeal to an Independent Appeal Panel.
+You have the right to appeal to an Independent Appeal Panel if your child is refused a place at the academy in any year group.
+Parents and carers will be informed of the reason why admission was refused.
 The appeal panel is set up under the School Admission Appeals Code.
+The decision of the independent panel is binding on all parties.
 Details of how to make an appeal will be provided when a parent is informed of a decision to refuse their child a place at the academy.